This post contains Amazon affiliate links.

 Since I was the winner, I placed both cards in my keep pile.

 One round after the next, we flipped over our top cards, wrote them on the sheet and figured out who had the most.
 The game was a motivating way to practice reading base ten blocks and three digit numbers while working on greater than and less than at the same time.

 Grab Your Set

 Ready to play?!
-Click the blue button below to grab your free Place Value War game and then hop over and snag two other place value activities kids will love: Nuts and Bolts and Base Ten Roll and Race!
+Click the blue button below to grab your free Place Value War game and then hop over and snag our Place Value Cover Up in the shop!